Changing the way textbooks are made

 The page design is simple and flexible, accommodating multiple in-text and sidebar elements across the pages, while maintaining a strong visual identity throughout the book.
 It includes graphic details that make the content more engaging and easier to interact with.
 Working with the CORE team, we used colour keys to help teachers and students connect content in the book.
 Then, working from hundreds of visual and data-based source files, designer Jennifer Jacobs created over 560 figures.
 Since many of these figures are animated with filmstrip-like images, she created over 1300 full-colour images.

 The website edition of the book makes more than the print-edition can of the digital platform: embedded video, interactive, self-marking questions, animated figures, and popup references and definitions.

-Arthur Attwell explains more about how we did this in our Thinking section.
+Read more about how we did this in our Thinking section.